SUNY Online: Open SUNY (2013–2019)

-SUNY Online (2019 to current)
+SUNY Online (2019–present)

-At her second State of the University address in 2019, SUNY's 13th Chancellor, Dr. Kristina M. Johnson, announced her vision for the university system with the launch of SUNY Online.
+In 2019, Kristina M. Johnson, SUNY's 13th Chancellor, at her second State of the University address, announced her vision for the university system with the launch of SUNY Online.

 The announcement, according to Johnson, would expand the online offerings and deliver specialized program pathways for non-traditional students who wish to either pursue or finish a degree online.
 SUNY Online worked with campuses to offer program pathways in high-demand fields.
 The innovative idea not only laid out a specialized program pathways for adult and graduate students but for the first time SUNY System provided system-level support for students with the SUNY Online Success Coach.
 The first series of program pathways offered by SUNY Online includes: